SHERWIN WILLIAMS PAINT VS BEHR PAINT

 An internal comparison paint survey was conducted by the United Home Experts team.
 We provide siding, roofing, window, painting, and door replacement services throughout eastern New England.
 Unbiased opinions were retrieved based on our individual experience using the products.

 The ratings provided are opinion based and not the result of lab testing or product specification examination.

 A lot of people dismiss paint as a mere cosmetic enhancement.
-But the truth is that the paint on a home is the home’s first line of defense against the harsh weather conditions in the Northeast, and against damage by insects, rot and algae.
-And yes, of course, a great deal of a home’s curb appeal and pride in homeownership is determined by the paint that a homeowner chooses.
+But the truth is that the paint on a home is the home’s first line of defense against the harsh weather conditions in the Northeast, and against damage by insects, rot, and algae.
+And yes, of course, a great deal of a home’s curb appeal and pride of home ownership is determined by the paint that a homeowner chooses.

 There are many choices when it comes to exterior paint for a home.
-Two of the top brands of paint are Sherwin Williams and Behr.
-Of the two, which is the better choice given the extremes of temperature and humidity variations in the Northeast?
+Two leading paint brands are Sherwin Williams and Behr.
+In this post, we dig into each brand to see which provides more value and is inherently a better choice to withstand the extreme temperature and humidity variations in the Northeast?

 Coverage is important in a paint.
 This factor determines how many coats of paint will be required to produce an acceptable result.
 The fewer coats needed for a job, the better, from a standpoint of time as well as cost.

 Let’s start with a recent J.D.
 Powers paint rating which rated the Sherwin Williams paint products significantly better overall than the Behr brand.
 According to several of our team members, Sherwin Williams paint goes on much thicker than Behr paint – often, a single coat of the Sherwin Williams product covered as well as three coats of Behr.
 Some reviewers claim that Behr’s coverage on sheet metal is so poor that a coating of Sherwin Williams’ product was required in order to cover the job completely.